 - Developed information architecture and an SEO strategy

-- Worked with external design agency to adapt mock-ups to the CMS
+- Worked with external design agency to adapt mock-ups to Drupal CMS

-- Conducted functional testing of the CMS software; reported bugs and adjusted features
+- Conducted functional testing of Drupal software.
+Reported bugs and adjusted features

-- Collaborated with PR, marketing team to get the word out and place strategic backlinks
+- Collaborated with PR and marketing team to spread the word about the new website, and place strategic backlinks.

-- Produced web traffic data analytics reports to indicate whether we were reaching intended audiences
+- Produced web traffic data analytics reports to optimize marketing strategies for reaching intended audiences.

-- Manhattan Community Board 9 published a link to Manhattanville on their homepage; it created a steady and substantial flow from one of our target audiences, neighboring communities.
+- Manhattan Community Board 9 published link to Manhattanville on their homepage.
+This created steady and substantial web traffic flow from a neighborhood community, one of our target audiences.

-- Pages, content and SEO on the campus’ architecture generated online media attention; the Obama Foundation set up offices in one of the new buildings with access to the local community.
+- Generated earned media attention from pages, content, and SEO on the campus’ architecture.
+The Obama Foundation Scholars set up offices in one of the new buildings with access to the local community.

-- A mainly non-tech team quickly learned and were able to use the CMS.
+- Non-tech content and editorial team quickly learned and was able to use the CMS.

-- Received backlinks from a handful of websites ranking business schools that provided a steady flow of prospective students to the content related to the future Columbia Business School buildings on Manhattanville.
+- Received backlinks from a handful of websites ranking business schools, which provided steady flow of prospective students to content related to future Columbia Business School buildings in Manhattanville.